 6 Ways to Adopt a More Eco-Friendly Beauty Routine

-1. Recycle the Empties
+1. Recycle The Empties

 We realize that this one’s a given, but it’s worth reminding ourselves to recycle our empty makeup containers.
 This is because even if we do normally recycle, it’s more so with food containers, where recycling is more accessible.
 But when you run out of makeup, it’s all too easy to just toss it in the bathroom wastebasket without thought.

 If you find yourself doing this, consider placing a bin in your bathroom just for empty beauty containers.
-Nowadays, there are even dual bins with a section just for recyclables!
+Nowadays, there are eco-friendly, even dual bins with a section just for recyclables!

 2. Sustainable Tools